 Steven looks about, and tries to sound angry instead of scared, “All right, who’s there?”

 Within a split second, a green face comes out of nowhere, making Steven shriek.
 Steven realizes it’s another creeper and he almost forgot he’s one of them now, since he’s still yelling and swinging a nonexistent sword.
-The creeper looks stressed and exhausted and Steven senses it’s a male.
-The creeper glares at him and tells him in a country accent to pipe down,“I mean what are ya, new?”
+The creeper glares at him and tells him in a country accent to pipe down, “I mean what are ya, new?”

 The creeper starts laughing, “Oh, I get it!
 You’re one of them first-borns, ain’t you?”

 Steven doesn’t know what this could mean, but he decides to follow this creature.
 Steven notices the way the creeper sneaks through bushes and avoid certain areas.
 Whoever this guy is, he won’t stop sneaking around, but then again...
-Steven can’t help but feel sorry for the guy, for after seeing some people torture the iconic creature in many now unnecessary ways, Steven guesses this chap has a right to act worried.
+Steven can’t help but feel sorry for the guy, now that he's remembering all the people he had seen torturing creepers in ways that Steven now sees as horrific.
+Steven guesses this chap has a right to act worried.

 Steven feels a little unnerved about that ‘dark ones’ phrase and wonders if creepers have more enemies than humans and cats while he gets into the cave, squeezing his way through and nearly falls flat on his face.
 Steven always thought creeper caves were either like bars or treasure hordes, but once again, that’s another myth busted.
 Steven’s new eyes help him to see what’s inside his host’s dim cave, and it was … strange for him to gaze upon.

-Blocks of wool, slabs of oiled wood covered with tiny glyphs and engraved pictures, leather carpets and blankets, chests loaded with wood and food, and cave paintings decorating the walls.
+Blocks of wool, slabs of oiled wood covered with tiny glyphs and engraved pictures, chests loaded with wood and food, and cave paintings decorating the walls.
 To the left of one mural on the back wall of the cave there’s a small opening that leads to another cave.
 Steven never guessed that a creeper would be capable of this stuff.
 Steven turns to see the older creeper push through the cave entrance.
+That's when he sees how bony his host is.

 Steven grows curious and points at a board, “So what’s with the wood?”